 According to the BLS, jobs in the hotel industry are expected to grow at a rate of approximately 5% between 2008 and 2018.
 Foodservice jobs are expected to grow by 8% within the same time frame.
 While many individuals gain employment in these industries right out of high school, additional training provides a competitive edge, as well as the opportunity to advance more quickly within the field.

 Leading the pack in culinary arts and hospitality training, Kirkwood Community College

 in Cedar Rapids, Iowa, recently opened its brand new fully-functioning training hotel, as reported in CTI Career Search

 .
 The Hotel at Kirkwood Center has 71 rooms and a gourmet restaurant, as well as training facilities that include two culinary labs, a bakery

-lab, computer lab, auditorium, and five classrooms.
+lab, a computer lab, an auditorium, and five classrooms.

 In a report on Kirkwood at Inside Higher Ed

 , culinary arts student Andrew Irwin said, "It was an absolute shock when we first toured the facility last semester.
 When we looked at the new kitchens, our jaws hit the floor.
 It's like nothing we ever expected."
-Prior to the opening of the facility, the college taught the majority of their hospitality training through lectures.
+Prior to the opening of the facility, the college taught the majority of its hospitality training through lectures.
 Now, students learn by doing, with hands-on training that will surpass what students expect in many four-year universities today.
 The training hotel and restaurant will allow students to work in every aspect of hospitality, from housekeeping to line chef.

 At another location in Iowa, students are learning the hospitality ropes through the $2.3 million Culinary Arts and Hospitality Management Center at Scott Community College